 The family tradition was then passed on to her nephew

 Johnny Mhoon and his wife Linda in 1992.
 With dedication, hard work and a focus on high quality food and service, Johnny and Linda continued to draw people from all over the area.
 The sense of “family” remains strong with some of the restaurant’s employees that have been with us for over 30 years.

-According to Linda Mhoon, the Venesian Inn’s food reflects the rich heritage of the Italians who settled in Tontitown.
-Since 1947, local residence have lined the parking lot for hours for the opportunity to enjoy the ambiance created by Alice and her family.
-The restaurant’s basic menu of spaghetti and fried chicken is “still made from scratch, just like always,” as are the homemade rolls, which Linda lovingly prepares herself.
-Today’s diners enjoy their meals at the same wooden tables installed by Gasparotto in 1947, and the brick walls and hardwood room dividers are also original.
+The Venesian Inn’s food reflects the rich heritage of the Italians who settled in Tontitown.
+The restaurant’s basic menu of spaghetti and fried chicken is “still made from scratch, just like always,” as are the homemade rolls.
+Today’s diners enjoy their meals at the same wooden tables installed by Gasparotto in 1947.
+The brick walls and hardwood room dividers remain original.

-Mhoon says some of her regular customers recall the days when a Venesian Inn #9 steak cost only $ 1.50.
-As one of the restaurant’s original waitresses, Elsie Mae Pianalto explains, the Venesian Inn charm is what keeps customers coming back again and again: “People who came here as children bring their children here….
+Some of the regular customers recall the days when a Venesian Inn #9 Steak cost only $ 1.50.
+One of the restaurant’s original waitresses, Elsie Mae Pianalto, explains the Venesian Inn charm is what keeps customers coming back again and again: “People who came here as children bring their children here.
 They say it’s neat to see everything the same.”

 After 72 years, we are still family owned and operated and going strong.
 Looking forward to serving our customers for many years to come.